-Review the Quotes (4 minutes): Invite everyone to spend a few minutes reviewing the quotes from Catholic teaching on the handouts.
+Review the Quotes (4 minutes): Invite everyone to spend a few minutes reviewing the quotes from Catholic teaching on the handouts, which they were given to read ahead of time.

-Discussion (19-22 minutes): Explain the guidelines and then use the questions and action suggestion on page 4.
+Discussion (19-22 minutes): Explain the guidelines and then use the questions and action suggestion on page 4 to guide a discussion.